 *Support our blog Greece-Moments

-In this post, you will find affiliate links marked with an asterisk (*).
+In this post, you’ll find affiliate links marked with an asterisk (*).
 If you book or buy something through one of these links, we receive a small commission.
 For you, the price remains the same.
-In this way, you help us continue to provide high-quality content for free.
-Did you like this post and you would like to say thank you?
+This way, you help us continue to provide high-quality content for free.
+Did you like this post and want to say thank you?
 Then just buy us the next Greek coffee ☕️ To the coffee fund

 → You can find more tips and inspiration for the most beautiful regions of mainland Greece in the overview at: Mainland Greece